-The parties recognize that the Department has the right to discipline its employees pursuant to the Personnel Law and the Department policies and procedures regarding discipline.
+A. The parties recognize that the Department has the right to discipline its employees pursuant to the Personnel Law and the Department policies and procedures regarding discipline.

-Matters relating to employee discipline for an offense subject to a penalty greater than a written reprimand will be subject to the following procedures:
+B. Matters relating to employee discipline for an offense subject to a penalty greater than a written reprimand will be subject to the following procedures:

-Before each disciplinary action is imposed, the officer shall be entitled to a hearing by a hearing board which shall be conducted in accordance with the Departmental policies and procedures.
+1. Before each disciplinary action is imposed, the officer shall be entitled to a hearing by a Hearing Board which shall be conducted in accordance with the Departmental policies and procedures.

-The disciplinary action of the Director may not be appealed to the Personnel Board or taken to arbitration, but may be appealed to the Circuit Court for Prince George's County, Maryland pursuant to Maryland Rules, Section 7- 201 et seq.
+2. The disciplinary action of the Director may be appealed to binding arbitration utilizing the process outlined in Step 3 of Article 15 -Grievance Procedure- within seven (7) working days after receipt of the Director's decision, including a decision rendered by the Director after a hearing board, if any, has been completed.
+If the matter does not proceed to arbitration, the employee may appeal to the Circuit Court for Prince George's County, Maryland pursuant to the Maryland Rules, Section 7-201 et seq.
 Any party aggrieved by the decision of the Circuit Court may appeal to the Court of Special Appeals.

-Any officer may waive in writing any or all of his/her rights provided in this Article, or under any policy and procedure issued hereunder.
+C. Any officer may waive in writing any or all of his/her rights provided in this Article, or under any policy and procedure issued hereunder.

-A. An officer who is interviewed or interrogated by the Department regarding any matter which might result in disciplinary action shall be entitled to the following protection(s) and rights:
+D. An officer who is interviewed or interrogated by the Department regarding any matter which might result in disciplinary action shall be entitled to the following protection(s) and rights:

-1. Prior to any interview or interrogation an officer who is the subject of an investigation will be notified in writing of the nature of the investigation.
+1. Prior to any interview or interrogation, an officer who is the subject of an investigation will be notified in writing of the nature of the investigation.